Here I try to do justice to an offering from Tankograd that is not the usual fair. KV Soviet Heavy Tanks

 Conclusion

 To get the elephant in the room covered first, this is not a cheap title to purchase with a publisher’s price tag of €169 and of course that price is only likely to be higher in your own national currency depending on how far away from Germany this book has had to travel because it is a heavy tome - that you know is on your lap.
-The review that I have written obviously looks at the title as a whole, were as you may be looking for specific details on a specific vehicle type.
+The review that I have written obviously looks at the title as a whole, where as you may be looking for specific details on a specific vehicle type.
 Tankograd has aided you in this prospect due to a large number of chapters which are broken down into a large number of sub titles that will help you find what you are looking for quickly and easily.
 There is nothing in the book which I discarded as pointless, as everything provided held information that you may or may not know.
 It’s appeal will be to any modeller with an interest in Soviet WWII armour and that also goes for the person who is looking at it from a historical aspect and so being limited to 999 copies despite the high price I expect it to sell out fairly quickly.
 If you are at all concerned about the value of this offering all I can say is it is a typical Tankograd offering using only the very best presentation style.
 I will close by saying a great book by a great publisher.

 YOUR REACTION?